MagdalenaJasmine/city_innovate_form_builder/README.md

 This app was created using React and Material UI (MUI).
 What you can do:
 - login (there is no user auth for the login page for this assignment)
-- Add a form title and description
+- add a form title and description
 - add questions
 - edit finished questions
 - change the question type.
 The question types are text, multiple choice, and checkbox
 - edit the question and multiple choice or checkbox options
 - remove multiple choice and checkbox options
--delete questions
+- delete questions

 What you can't do:
 - add different media types